Nizarartuol/Nizarartuol/README.md

 # 💫 About Me:
-👨‍🎓 I'm a Junior Software Engineering Student<br>💬 Ask me about anything, I am happy to help<br>🌱 I'm currently learning:<br>Data Structures and Algorithms on LeetCode<br>Tools and technologies from React ecosystem<br>📬 How to reach me: nizarloutra@gmail.com<br>💪 This is where I write, code and solve problems:<br>
+👨‍🎓 I'm a Junior Software Engineering Student<br>💬 Ask me about anything, I am happy to help<br>🌱 I'm currently learning:<br> ° Data Structures and Algorithms on LeetCode<br> ° Tools and technologies from React ecosystem<br>📬 How to reach me: nizarloutra@gmail.com<br>💪 This is where I write, code and solve problems:<br>

 ## 🌐 Socials: